scoconno/scoconno.github.io/ancient/trial/index.md

 3. Socrates was negligent in his teaching, i.e., any reasonable person could have foreseen that Socrates' students would have been corrupted, in someway or other, by his teaching.

-The defense must successfully argue against at least one of these elements.
+The defense must successfully argue against at least one of these points.

 ### Witnesses